For the next Research Excellence Framework (REF) process there is a policy on open access.

-View or print the 3 step process.
+(PDF) Printable version of the 3 step process.

 Once you have deposited your article into WRAP it will be made open access in accordance with any publisher embargo policies and the team will contact you if there is anything else we need from you to ensure compliance.

 The Research England policy asks for the author’s accepted and final peer-reviewed text (which may otherwise be known as the ‘author manuscript’ or ‘final author version’ or ‘post-print’).

 This is the last ‘author owned’ version before the publisher begins copy-editing and additional added value services.
 As shown in the diagram it is the version that incorporates all of the changes after peer review and is formally accepted by the journal.